How to Switch from a Non-Tech Background to a Tech Job in Madison

 (Up)

-Madison's tech scene is rapidly growing with over 290 companies in sectors like aerospace, data analytics, and cloud technology.
-The city saw a 2.6% increase in tech jobs in 2020 and benefits from a strong talent pool provided by the University of Wisconsin.
-There is also a vibrant startup culture supported by initiatives such as Discovery to Product.
+Madison's tech scene is expanding rapidly, with over 290 companies like Sierra Space, Analytics8, and ServiceNow.
+The city saw a 2.6% increase in tech jobs in 2020, fueled by graduates from the University of Wisconsin and a vibrant startup culture.

-What educational resources are available in Madison to help make a career switch to tech?
+What educational resources are available in Madison for career switchers?

-How important is networking in Madison's tech community?
+How important is networking for breaking into Madison's tech industry?

 You may be interested in the following topics as well: